Transformation Stories

 The TEA programme is focused on tackling this issue through the development of models to demonstrate how public sector funding in clean energy projects can catalyse socially and environmentally responsible private sector investment.

-• Crowd Power, the TEA programme’s vehicle for innovation in crowdfunding for energy access, has been supporting fundraising campaigns on a variety of platforms including Crowdcube, KIVA and Wajenzi – a crowdfunding platform designed to enable the diaspora in Europe to invest in businesses in Africa.
+• Crowd Power, the TEA platform’s vehicle for innovation in crowdfunding for energy access, has been supporting fundraising campaigns on a variety of platforms including Crowdcube, KIVA and Wajenzi – a crowdfunding platform designed to enable the diaspora in Europe to invest in businesses in Africa.
 Crowd Power’s campaigns have raised £2.6 million from individual investors.
 (Energy 4 Impact, which delivers Crowd Power, produces the Crowd Funding Energy Access – State of the Market Report which provides valuable investment information to the sector).

 Another example is Simusolar, a leading productivity-enhancing agricultural equipment provider to East Africa’s rural economy, which secured funding from Acumen.
 Over 60% of its customers live on less than $3.10/day and its water pumping technology has been shown to transform incomes: 93% of pump customers reported an increase in productivity yields and 100% reported an increase in income.
-Other TEA programme partners have also been supporting Simusolar: it has raised just under £900,000 from eight companies on Energise Africa and received a PREO grant for an innovative solar pumping project with NUCAFE – an aggregator for small holder coffee farmers in Uganda.
+Other TEA platform partners have also been supporting Simusolar: it has raised just under £900,000 from eight companies on Energise Africa and received a PREO grant for an innovative solar pumping project with NUCAFE – an aggregator for smallholder coffee farmers in Uganda.